AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 ## Complex serialisation

-In this case, we have data which isn't JSON-serialisable.
-We have to provide code to do this.
-This is done by adding `serialise` and `deserialise` methods to the `XFormType` to convert our data to and from data which is JSON-serialisable.
+In this case, we have data which isn't JSON-serialisable, and where it doesn't make any sense to have the parameters editable outside the PCOT user interface.
+Here, we add `serialise` and `deserialise` methods to the `XFormType` to convert our data to and from data which is JSON-serialisable.
 The `serialise` method will take the node and return a dict (which is JSON-serialisable), while the `deserialise` method will take the node and the dict